-Diglycerin was not irritating when applied neat (0.5 ml) for 4 h in two separate acute dermal irritation tests, in which test sites were both unwiped and wiped; the tests were performed in accordance with OECD TG 404 and used 3 and 6 New Zealand white rabbits, respectively.
-Polyglycerin-3 (100%) and a polyglycerol mixture containing Polyglycerin-3 and Diglycerin (50.8 and 28.2%, respectively) were not irritating in two acute dermal irritation tests performed in New Zealand white rabbits.
-In one, 24-h human patch test, Diglycerin (100%) was not irritating when applied under occlusion to 33 subjects; in a 48-h human patch test, Diglycerin (100%) produced questionable erythema in 5 out of 34 subjects.
-Results from both of these studies were not considered reliable due to methodological deficiencies (per the ECHA dossier).
-Diglycerin (50%, in water; volume not specified) was not irritating when applied to 50 subjects for 24 h.
-Similarly, 100% Polyglycerin was not irritating when applied (volume not specified) to 50 subjects for 24 h.
+Diglycerin was not irritating when applied neat (0.5 ml) for 4 h in two separate acute dermal irritation tests, in which test sites were both unwiped and wiped; the tests were performed in accordance with OECD TG 404 and used 3 and 6 New Zealand white rabbits, respectively.^{3,5} Polyglycerin-3 (100%) and a polyglycerol mixture containing Polyglycerin-3 and Diglycerin (50.8 and 28.2%, respectively) were not irritating in two acute dermal irritation tests performed in New Zealand white rabbits.^{3,4} In one, 24-h human patch test, Diglycerin (100%) was not irritating when applied under occlusion to 33 subjects; in a 48-h human patch test, Diglycerin (100%) produced questionable erythema in 5 out of 34 subjects.5 Results from both of these studies were not considered reliable due to methodological deficiencies (per the ECHA dossier).
+Diglycerin (50%, in water; volume not specified) was not irritating when applied to 50 subjects for 24 h.5 Similarly, 100% Polyglycerin-3 was not irritating when applied (volume not specified) to 50 subjects for 24 h.4

-Groups of 4 female CBA mice were tested with 0, 25, 50, or 100% Diglycerin in ethanol/water (7:3; v:v) in a local lymph node assay (LLNA) performed in accordance with OECD TG 429.
-The stimulation index (SI) values were determined to be 1.4, 2.1, and 1.9 for the 25, 50, and 100% groups, respectively; the test article was deemed non-sensitizing.
-In a guinea pig maximization test, Diglycerin was administered to groups of 10 female Dunkin-Hartley guinea pigs, via a 20% v/v intradermal injection (in water) followed by an undiluted epicutaneous application during induction and challenge.
-Post-challenge, 2 of the animals evaluated at 24 h and 3 of the animals evaluated at 48 h exhibited positive reactions to the undiluted test article; the test article was considered to be a sensitizer.
-Diglycerin (100% in water, 99.8% in saline, and 5% in water) was not sensitizing in 3 separate guinea pig maximization tests performed in accordance with OECD TG 406.
-Intradermal injections of each test substance were made during the induction phase at concentrations up to 25%.
-Two polyglycerol mixtures containing Polyglycerin-3 and Diglycerin (50.8 and 28.2%; 43 and 27%, respectively), both injected at 5% during the induction phase, were not sensitizing in 2 separate guinea pig maximization tests.
+Groups of 4 female CBA mice were tested with 0, 25, 50, or 100% Diglycerin in ethanol/water (7:3; v:v) in a local lymph node assay (LLNA) performed in accordance with OECD TG 429.3 The stimulation index (SI) values were determined to be 1.4, 2.1, and 1.9 for the 25, 50, and 100% groups, respectively; the test article was deemed non-sensitizing.
+In a guinea pig maximization test, Diglycerin was administered to groups of 10 female Dunkin-Hartley guinea pigs, via a 20% v/v intradermal injection (in water) followed by an undiluted epicutaneous application during induction and challenge.5 Post-challenge, 2 of the animals evaluated at 24 h and 3 of the animals evaluated at 48 h exhibited positive reactions to the undiluted test article; the test article was considered to be a sensitizer.
+In 3 separate guinea pig maximization tests performed in accordance with OECD TG 406, Diglycerin (tested as 100% in water, 99.8% in saline, and 5% in water) was not sensitizing.5 In the first test, undiluted Diglycerin, was injected intradermally at 5% in water and Freund's complete adjuvant (FCA); undiluted epicutaneous applications were made after pretreatment with 10% sodium lauryl sulfate (SLS) during induction and at challenge.
+In the second test, Diglycerin tested at 99.8% in saline, was injected intradermally at 12.5 or 25% during induction; an undiluted dermal application was made during induction and challenge applications were made at 50 or 100%.
+In the third test, Diglycerin, tested at 5% in water, was injected intradermally at 10% during induction, with undiluted epicutaneous applications made during induction and challenge.
+Two polyglycerol mixtures, one containing 50.8% Polyglycerin-3, 28.2% Diglycerin, 15.9% polyglycerin-4, and 4.9% polyglycerin-5 and higher oligomers and the other containing 43% Polyglycerin-3, 27% Diglycerin, 16% polyglycerin-4, and 14% polyglycerin 5-8, both injected at 5% (of the mixture) during the intradermal induction phase, applied at 100% during epicutaneous induction, and applied at 100% at challenge, were not sensitizing in 2 separate guinea pig maximization tests.^{3,4}